Hot off the press!

 About the Book

 Acoustics of Speech production provides an understandable description of the fundamental acoustics of the vocal tract.
 There are many simulations with graphical presentations of acoustic wave motion and other phenomena.
 The book also relates this physical description to previous descriptions that use electrical analogs.
-Acoustics is developed as a part of the broader study of fluid mechanics, so that we are able to to relate acoustics sources, such as the voice source to the propagation of acoustic waves in the vocal tract.
+Acoustics is developed as a part of the broader study of fluid mechanics, so that we are able to to relate acoustic sources, such as the voice source to the propagation of acoustic waves in the vocal tract.
 The book also contains two new research results regarding the development of speech in young children and on the physics of vocal fold vibration.

 What readers are saying